GroceyLot/RobloxPCInterface/README.md

 DO NOT RUN THIS ON ANY WIFI OTHER THAN YOUR HOME WIFI, AS YOU **WILL** GET HACKED

 ## Installation:
-- Download the exe from the latest release on the right --->
+- Download the exe from the latest release
 - Place it in a folder, along with some commonly used scripts like infinite yield
 - Run it, and you will see this: